Marcia Kure will join The Royal Institute of Art as Guest Professor in Februari

 ”Mejan will regularly invite leading artists from around the world to give the students more perspectives and the opportunity to meet new art practices.
 I am very proud that Marcia Kure will join us as Guest Professor.”

 In her practice, Marcia Kure seeks out the grey zones in order to collapse barriers, merge boundaries and art forms, to poke holes cut into and fragment the perceptual matrix that is our world.
 Through this approach, sheis daring the viewer to imagine existential possibilities beyond the familiar and the ordinary.

 Marcia Kure: ”In a world where we are asked to constantly perform identity, I am trying to create a liminal space, somewhere between boundaries, through my work.
 The word 'utopia' comes from the Greek ou-topos meaning 'no place' or 'nowhere', which is also close to eu-topos which means a good place.
 My work mines this no-place, the imaginary worlds of fantasy and make-believe.”

-Marcia Kure lives (b.
-1970, Nigeria) and works in the United States and Nigeria.
-Trained at the University of Nigeria, she is an alumna of Skowhegan School of Painting and Sculpture.
+Trained at the University of Nigeria, Marcia Kure is an alumna of Skowhegan School of Painting and Sculpture.
 In addition to one-person exhibitions in Nigeria, Germany, the Netherlands, England and the USA, her work was shown at La Triennial, Paris (2013), International Biennial of Contemporary Art, Seville (2006), and Sharjah International Biennale (2005).
-She presented her work at the 11th Dak’art, Biennale of Dakar, Senegal, in 2014 and was part of the traveling group show, Body Talk, Wiels Contemporary Art Center, Brussels, Frac Lorraine, France and Lunds Konsthall, Sweden.
+During May 5th to November 3rd, 2019, Kure will take part in the exhibition Not a Single Story at Wanås Konst.